Hemant Taneja: Early life and education

 Taneja moved from India to Boston, Massachusetts, during high school.
 He earned three undergraduate and two graduate degrees from MIT.

 Career

-Taneja has led General Catalyst in investments in companies such as Stripe, Snap, and Grammarly.
+Taneja has led General Catalyst in investments in companies such as Anduril, Anthropic, Applied Intuition, Gusto, Ro, Samsara, Snap, and Stripe.
 In 2024, the firm raised $8 billion to invest in technology startups across sectors including healthcare, climate technology, and artificial intelligence.

 Taneja co-founded Livongo, which merged with Teladoc Health in 2020, and Commure, which later merged with Athelas.
 In 2023, he co-founded Responsible Innovation Labs, a nonprofit focused on ethical AI development, which collaborated with the U.S. Commerce Department on the Responsible AI Initiative.

+In 2026, Forbes named Taneja to its "Self-Made 250" list.

 Books

 Taneja has authored the following books: